 The trust can also pay for non-medical items, such as vacations, travel to visit relatives or friends, electronic equipment (including MP3 player, CD players, televisions, DVD players and computer equipment), camps, educational needs (private school, college or technical school tuition), and other monetary needs that enhance your child's quality of life, comfort or situation.
 The trust generally cannot pay expenses that are "food and shelter", which are part of the SSI disability benefit payment.
 Nevertheless, even "shelter" expenses are broadly defined and would exclude payments by the trustee directly to a cleaning service employed to clean an injury victim's home.
 If the "food and shelter" rules are violated, the SSI payment can be reduced but an injury victim can still remain eligible for Medicaid as long as they receive one dollar of SSI per month or apply independently for Medicaid.

 A SNT is an irrevocable trust.
 However, if an injury victim's situation changes and public assistance eligibility is no longer an issue, the trust could be reformed by court order or possibly terminated by judicial action.
 If the trust is reformed, the trustee would still make the assets available to the trust beneficiary and it would operate as any other trust fund would operate.
 The trustee would no longer have to worry about keeping the injury victim eligible for public assistance.
-The trust would continue to meet the injury victim's financial needs.
+The trust would continue to meet your child's financial needs.
 Medicaid would still have to be repaid for services they provided from the date of creation of the trust until it is reformed.
 Similarly, if the trust were to be terminated, Medicaid would have to be repaid first before any assets are distributed.

 Pursuant to 42 U.S.C. §1396p(d)(4)(A), a SNT can only be established "if the State will receive all amounts remaining in the trust upon the death of such individual up to an amount equal to the total medical assistance paid on behalf of the individual under a State plan under this subchapter."
 Thus any funds remaining in the trust at death first go to repay Medicaid for any and all benefits they have provided the SNT beneficiary over his or her lifetime.
 The recovery is only for benefits provided subsequent to the creation of the trust.
 Therefore, if a third party lien was satisfied at the time of a personal injury settlement, the recovery from the trust would only be for accident related benefits provided after satisfaction of the lien.
 However, there could be Medicaid services provided prior to or during the treatment for the accident which gave rise to the lien that are not accident related that will have to be paid back out of the SNT.